Golannnnn/restaurant/README.md

-# restaurant
+# Restaurant
-A fictional restaurant homepage.
+A fictional restaurant homepage from The Odin Project curriculum.

 This is my first project working with npm and webpack.
 The layout is done with DOM manipulation and CSS.

 [Live version](http://golannnnn.github.io/restaurant/)

-## Resources
 ### Font
 - [Montserrat Alternates](https://fonts.google.com/specimen/Montserrat+Alternates?query=montserrat)